 Skinning at the resort is as out of context as bringing prime rib to a vegan convention, questions are asked, stares are invoked, and overall it's hard to hold back "smartass" comments when dumb things are said.
 I personally prefer Adam's (unspoken yet eloquently thought out) answer to why we were skinning uphill and whether or not we were ever going down.
 "No, we have special passes that let us ride the chairlift down all day long.
 They’re half price."
-Someone even asked if we were doing special forces training
+Someone even asked if we were doing special forces training.

 A OK training for Delta Force Backcountry Division